-Germany did make no use of the option to allow the utilisation of a duration-based equity risk submodule.
+Germany did make no use of the option to allow the use of a duration-based equity risk sub-module.

 Consequently, Hannover Re does not use a duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement.